lfortin/node-cgi-core/README.md

 - Enables **caching** for `GET` responses
 - Serves static assets directly from the filesystem with browser caching

+> ⚠️ **Disclaimer**: This nginx.conf is intended for **local testing only**, not production use.
+The `$host` variable reflects client input and may be untrusted.
+When proxying to a local backend, always use a static `Host` value to avoid security issues like header spoofing or cache poisoning.

 ```nginx
 worker_processes 1;